FAQ Library Content Comparison System

 Generic MARC records are being exported and you may not necessarily be receiving back the MARC records that were originally ingested.
 The Colorado Alliance office will be happy to discuss with you ways to handle these records for special projects.

 It typically may take a few minutes to a few hours to receive your exported data set depending on how many records were requested.
-At the present we have limited exports to sets of less than 200,000 records.
+At the present we have limited exports to sets of less than 5 million records.
 If you need to export more, this can easily be done by contacting our office.
 The reason for this limitation is to make sure that monster data sets are not accidentally created that could fill-up directories, since many libraries may be doing this at the same time.

 How do I compare journal publisher lists, aggregators, and indexing/abstracting services?